xinjiav2/aleague-scoretracker/navigation/travel/paris/food_paris.md

 menu: nav/paris_hotbar.html
 ---

-# 🌟 Welcome to Paris Food Guide! 🌟 #
+<h1>🌟 Welcome to Paris Food Guide! 🌟</h1>

-Paris, the city of love and gastronomy, offers exquisite dishes and iconic restaurants.
-Here are five must-visit spots to indulge your taste buds:
+<p>Paris, the city of love and gastronomy, offers exquisite dishes and iconic restaurants.
+Here are five must-visit spots to indulge your taste buds:</p>

 ---